 To estimate the combined effects of biophysical drivers and land use change on biospheric terrestrial carbon balance, we applied LPJ-GUESS globally on the 0.5 × 0.5° grid of the downscaled land use data, simulating natural vegetation (also encompassing forest), cropland and pasture and the dynamic transitions between these land cover types (Lindeskog et al., 2013).
 Natural vegetation in the model emerges as the result of growth and competition for light and soil resources among woody plant individuals and a herbaceous understorey in each of a number (5 in this study) of replicate patches (0.1 ha), representing stochastic variation in stand age following disturbance across the landscape of a simulated grid cell (Smith et al., 2014).
 Multiple plant functional types (PFTs) co-occur and compete within each patch, and age/size classes are distinguished for trees, capturing effects of stand demography on biomass accumulation and turnover.
-C-N interactions were taken into account, following Smith et al. (2014).
+Nitrogen cycle effects on ecosystem carbon balance were taken into account, following Smith et al. (2014).
 Pasture is represented by herbaceous (C3 or C4 grass) PFTs, harvested yearly.
-Cropland is represented by wheat maize following the implementation of Olin et al. (2015), with relative areas aggregated from the MIRCA2000 data for the year 2000 (Portmann et al., 2010), and taken to represent all C3 (wheat) and C4 (maize) crops globally, including energy crops.
-Irrigation was applied for cropland, according to historical global irrigation data for the year 2000 (Portmann et al., 2010), while nitrogen fertilization followed historical data for the period 1901-2006 (Zaehle et al., 2010).
+For the carbon balance simulations, cropland was represented by wheat as a proxy for all C3 crops and maize as a proxy for all C4 crops – including energy crops – following the implementation of Olin et al. (2015), with relative areas aggregated from the MIRCA2000 data for the year 2000 (Portmann et al., 2010).
+Irrigation was applied according to historical global irrigation data for the year 2000 (Portmann et al., 2010), while nitrogen fertilisation followed historical data for the period 1901-2006 (Zaehle et al., 2010).
 Tillage and the planting of cover-crops were considered in all simulations (Olin et al., 2015), and no future changes in management for a given cropland type were considered.

 For the historical period (1700-2000), model input encompassed cropland, pasture and natural area fractions for 1700-2000 from Hurtt et al. (2011), global atmospheric CO2 concentrations for 1850-2000 from the CMIP5 archives (Taylor et al., 2012) and nitrogen deposition data for 1850-2000 from Lamarque et al. (2011).
 For future simulations (2001-2100) climate input to the ecosystem model simulations was provided by bias-corrected fields of mean monthly temperature, precipitation and incoming shortwave radiation for the atmosphere-ocean general circulation model (GCM) IPSL-CM5A-MR (IPSL, Dufresne et al., 2013).
-IPSL was selected as it simulates changes in carbon balance in response to the simulated LULCC and climate change that are located in the middle of the ensemble spanned by all GCMs (Ahlström et al., 2012), which was confirmed by running three additional GCMs (GFDL-CM3 (Donner et al., 2011), MIROC5 (Watanabe et al., 2010) and MRI-CGCM3 (Yukimoto et al., 2012)) for medium LUC (SPS2m) and RCP4.5.
+IPSL was selected as it simulates changes in carbon balance in response to the simulated LULCC and climate change that are located in the middle of the ensemble spanned by all GCMs (Ahlström et al., 2012), which was confirmed by running three additional GCMs (GFDL-CM3 (Donner et al., 2011), MIROC5 (Watanabe et al., 2010) and MRI-CGCM3 (Yukimoto et al., 2012)) for a scenario (SSP2m) with LULCC that is located in in the middle of the range spanned by all scenarios (SPS1-5,r,m) and RCP4.5.
 GCM-generated forcing fields were bias corrected relative to observed historical climate from the CRU TS3.0 dataset (Mitchell and Jones, 2005) and downscaled to the grid of the land use data, following Ahlström et al (2012).
-Carbon pools in the model were initialized to equilibrium with the early-20th century historical climate by a 500 year “spin-up” forced by prescribed 1700 land cover, 1850 atmospheric CO2 concentration and nitrogen deposition, 1901 nitrogen fertilizer applications for cropland, and detrended monthly climate time series for 1850-1879, cycled repeatedly.
+Carbon pools in the model were initialized to equilibrium with the early-20th century historical climate by means of a 500 year “spin-up” forced by prescribed 1700 land cover, 1850 atmospheric CO2 concentration and nitrogen deposition, 1901 nitrogen fertilizer applications for cropland, and detrended monthly climate time series for 1850-1879, cycled repeatedly.